tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 #### Dual Booting

 The machine is now set up to boot NixOS by default when turned on.
-To access the boot picker, hold the power button to turn the machine on instead of just pressing it.
+To access the boot picker, turn off the machine, then hold the power button to turn the machine on instead of just pressing it.
 Let go once the options come up.
-You can select an OS to boot once by clicking on it, then clicking Continue.

-To switch the default OS, access the boot picker, then load the options.
-Click the Apple icon in the top left of the screen, then select the Startup Disk menu.
-Select the default OS you want to use, then click Restart to save and boot it.
+To boot a particular OS once, click on it, then click Continue underneath it.
+To switch the default OS, click on the desired default, hold Option (Alt), then click Always Use underneath it.

 #### Hypervisor Boot